 - At GSC we will respond on a situation-by-situation basis in relation to situations where staff are living in the same household as someone who has tested positive – the safety and wellbeing of all concerned will be the driving factor behind any decisions which we make in relation to self-isolation and work/home bubbles.

 It is really important that young people, staff and guests of GSC feel informed, safe and confident at this stage of the ongoing Pandemic, so it will be vital that we all continue to follow FACTS and for the GSC this means we will continue to follow strict guidance in relation to FACTS and physical distancing as we move through these next few weeks beyond Level Zero.
 As a Team, everyone at the Good Shepherd Centre is proud that we have kept young people and colleagues safe and well throughout the Pandemic.
 We are delighted that we have been able to welcome increasing numbers of family and professional visitors back to the centre and will continue to do so.

 We are also delighted that we have been able to hold events, albeit within the safe environment of our bubbles.

-Everyone is encouraged to take regular Lateral Flow Tests, 1 in 3 people with COVID-19 do not have symptoms.
-(LFD) home test kits are be available to anyone in the wider population who does not have COVID-19 symptoms.
+Everyone is encouraged to take regular Lateral Flow Tests at least twice per week and daily wherever possible, as 1 in 3 people with COVID-19 do not have symptoms.
+(LFD) home test kits are available to anyone in the wider population who does not have COVID-19 symptoms.
 They can be picked up from local walk/drive-through test sites or ordered online and delivered to your house https://www.nhs.uk/ Anyone in Scotland who develops COVID-19 symptoms should self-isolate and book a PCR test.

 At GSC we already have many of our staff and some of the young people staying here taking part in regular LFD self-testing, and we will be carrying on as long as the Public Health advice encourages this.